lllyasviel/ToonDecompose/README.md

 # Hello Violet

-In the folder "data/violet", we include a sequence of 78 frames (000.png ~ 077.png), sampled from the animation ["Violet Evergarden"](https://www.youtube.com/results?search_query=Violet+Evergarden).
+In the folder "data\violet", we include a sequence of 78 frames (000.png ~ 077.png), sampled from the animation ["Violet Evergarden"](https://www.youtube.com/results?search_query=Violet+Evergarden).

 A screenshot is like this: